mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 If you believe you should never see magic numbers in code, the above test looks correct to you. `72.0` and `8.0` have named constants, so nobody can accuse the test of using magic numbers.

-Now, taste the forbidden fruit of magic numbers:
+Taste the forbidden fruit of magic numbers:

 ```python
 def test_add_hours(self):